of visits: many

 Honorable mentions

-Frangi Twist - Very similar to Cardamon Twist.
+Another twist on Cardamom twist (can't help the pun) is Frangi Twist.
+Very similar to Cardamon Twist.
 Almost the exact same flavor just braided into different shape.
 Although staff describes as croissant dough layering with chocolate and almond paste.
 I couldn't pick out any almond cream.
 The chocolate flavor is also very mild.
 If I hadn't tried Cardamom Twist, it would be a mystery what the paste is.
 Now I'm fairly confident it's cardamon paste.
 I'm quite a fan even though I've never had it in any other occasion.

 Chocolate Sourdough - Chocolatey small sourdough round filled with chocolate chunks.
 Compared with normal sourdough, crumb is on the smaller side, probably due to the addition of cocoa powder and the inclusion of chocolate chunks, both of which would inhibit gluten development.
 The crust is on the darker and chewier side.
 The color is probably from cocoa powder.
 The chew is probably due to the smaller loaf's higher crust to crumb ratio.
 Nonetheless, it doesn't affect the tangy sour signature notes of sourdough base.
 Combined with cocoa flavor, it's one-of-a-kind dessert bread.
 When served warm, chocolate chunks are semi-melting, making an almost spread on the bread.
 Fantastic.
 Alert for chocolate mustache.
 Yummy messiness.